• About

 In keeping with that vision, we make every attempt to care for the Earth, while teaching our students the importance of stewardship.

-Less Toxic Materials: We use less-toxic cleaning products to keep MMS clean and sanitized.
+We use less-toxic cleaning products to keep MMS clean and sanitized, including alcohol and vinegar.

 Magnolia Montessori School is a 2019 winner of the American Montessori Society's Ursula Thrush Peace Seed Grant.

-Outside Time: We believe that time spent outdoors is vital to the growth and development of our students and their relationship to nature.
-Ms. Katelynn leads regular walks through the woods that line our campus, and has a keen eye for collecting and teaching students about area flora and fauna.
+We believe that time spent outdoors is vital to the growth and development of our students and their relationship to nature.
+Our guides lead regular walks through the woods that line our campus.
 All classrooms spend time outside daily except in the most inclement weather.

 • About